nateaff/Rtutorials/docs/tut1.md

   abcs[c(1,3,5)]

 ```
-A very common way of subsetting vectors is through logical vectors based on some condition.
+A very common way of subsetting vectors by using logical vectors based on some condition.

 ```
   # set a seed for reproducible random number generation